Mitobi-Integrated-Services/Mitobi-Tech-Shop/README.md

 *Everything starts with an issue*, before you start working on anything, [Create an Issue  →](https://github.com/DaBible-Foundation/DaBible-MainHub/issues/new).

 ## How we communicate
 Slack - We communicate using SLACK.
-To join us on slack, [Submit Request to Join DaBible Foundation Slack Channel  →](https://github.com/DaBible-Foundation/DaBible-MainHub/issues/new?assignees=sanmiayotunde&labels=documentation&template=join-slack-channel.md&title=Request+to+Join+DaBible+Foundation+Slack+Channel)
+To join us on slack, [Submit Request to Join DaBible Foundation Slack Channel  →](https://github.com/Mitobi-Integrated-Services/Mitobi-Tech-Shop/wiki/Slack-Channel)

-## Our HandBook
-We use our handbook to document the process and guidelines of everything we do.
-Kindly famiiarize yourself with our handbook.
-[Visit our Wiki Handbook  →](https://github.com/DaBible-Foundation/DaBible-MainHub/wiki)

 ## Important Links
 - [www.mitobiltd.com]